CodeAssociate/CA.Blocks.DataAccess/docs/quick-how-to/custom-column-translators.md

     }
 ```

-The Not null version is the same as the null version except it will Throw an Exception If the data returned was Null.
+The non-nullable version is the same as the nullable version except it will throw an exception if the data returned was null.
 The code will resolve the index of the column and then finally deal with the boolean value.
-Dealing with the boolean value comes down to
+Dealing with the boolean value comes down to:
-1) how to provider stores values.
-In SQL Server there is a bit field that can store a boolean, In MYSQL a boolean is stored as a Byte and in SQlite a boolean value is simply stored as an integer 0 == false and 1 is true.
+1) How the provider stores values.
+In SQL Server, there is a `bit` field that can store a boolean.
+In MySQL, a boolean is stored as a `byte`, and in SQLite, a boolean value is simply stored as an integer (0 == false and 1 == true).
-2) The Data type used for sorting the value, IN SQL Server, can use a string "True", "False" or 1, 0 this can be stored as a bit, byte, smallint, int or long.
+2) The data type used for storing the value.
+In SQL Server, we can use a string "True", "False" or 1, 0; this can be stored as a `bit`, `byte`, `smallint`, `int`, or `bigint`.
-3) How the code will detect this can convert the result.
+3) How the code will detect and convert the result.

-To give the mix between performance and flexibility the blocks will test if the raw value from the data source is already in the target type, so if you are using an SQL server and the storage type is a bit and you selecting that value, then the read the data directly, if not then we try the .NET IConvertible method Convert.ToBoolean to get the value ( byte, short, int, long, decimal, float, string ) into a boolean value.
-The Blocks stop at this level.
-This level is comprehensive and if using a string Culture aware, ie if it sees the value "Wahr" and you running in German it will return "True".
-The Default converters do not extend beyond that.
+To balance performance and flexibility, the blocks will test if the raw value from the data source is already in the target type.
+So if you are using SQL Server and the storage type is a `bit` and you are selecting that value, then we read the data directly.
+If not, then we try the .NET `IConvertible` method `Convert.ToBoolean` to get the value (byte, short, int, long, decimal, float, string) into a boolean value.
+The blocks stop at this level.
+This level is comprehensive and, if using a string, culture-aware; i.e., if it sees the value "Wahr" and you are running in German, it will return "True".
+The default converters do not extend beyond that.

-Some systems can define Boolean values as a Char. example "Y", "N"  (Yes, NO) or "T", "F" (True, False)  or "N", "F" (On, Off) for those systems you will need to provide a Custom Translator
+Some systems can define boolean values as a `char`.
+Example: "Y", "N" (Yes, No) or "T", "F" (True, False).
+For those systems, you will need to provide a custom translator.

 See CharValueBoolDbColToTypeConverter as an example